AlexanderRichert-NOAA/spack-stack/README.md

 application and later add the missing packages for another application without having to rebuild the entire stack.

-spack-stack is mainly a collection of Spack configuration files, but provides a Spack extension to simplify the installation process:
+spack-stack provides Spack configuration files for various sites and applications, extra packages found in two repositories, and Spack extensions that simplify the installation process:

 - `spack stack create` is provided to copy common, site-specific, and application-specific configuration files into a coherent Spack